When you think of climate solutions, marketing probably doesn’t cross your mind.

 What even is marketing anyway?

-There’s loads of definitions floating around, here are a couple.
+There are loads of definitions floating around, here are a couple.

 Marketing refers to any actions a company takes to attract an audience to the company’s product or services through high-quality messaging.
 Marketing aims to deliver standalone value for prospects and consumers through content, with the long-term goal of demonstrating product value, strengthening brand loyalty, and ultimately increasing sales.